-At present (January - February 2016) there is a process underway to consider a change of name from Hogsback to Qabimbola.
+Since January 2016 there has been a process underway to consider a change of name from Hogsback to Qabimbola.
 This is part of an initiative to change several place names in the Eastern Cape Province of South Afica.

 The area known as Hogsback today was known as Qabimbola long before white people named it Hogsback - in an era when Xhosa people had no say in the official naming process.
 Even today it is widely known and referred to as Qabimbola by our Xhosa-speaking compatriots.